fitzgerald1337/fitzgerald1337/README.md

 - i'm an on-ice and off-ice hockey official
 - i'm sort of decent at golf
-- my diet is horrible
+- i enjoy spicy food

 #### check out my [website](https://michaelfitzgerald.net "my little corner of the web")